Perlin Market Cap Tops $32.92 Million (PERL)

-Perlin (CURRENCY:PERL) traded flat against the dollar during the 1 day period ending at 10:00 AM E.T. on March 5th.
-One Perlin coin can now be purchased for approximately $0.0671 or 0.00000206 BTC on major exchanges.
-During the last week, Perlin has traded flat against the dollar.
-Perlin has a market cap of $32.92 million and approximately $15.30 million worth of Perlin was traded on exchanges in the last day.
+Perlin (CURRENCY:PERL) traded flat against the US dollar during the 24-hour period ending at 23:00 PM Eastern on March 6th.
+Perlin has a total market cap of $32.92 million and $15.30 million worth of Perlin was traded on exchanges in the last 24 hours.
+During the last seven days, Perlin has traded flat against the US dollar.
+One Perlin coin can now be purchased for approximately $0.0671 or 0.00000206 BTC on cryptocurrency exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.